 A young man who couldn’t have been more than 18 emerged from a taxi parked along the curb and asked me the name of my hotel.
 I told him.
 He said, “It’s only 5 minutes.”
 He took my bag and placed it in the trunk of his small car.
 “My name is Binh,” he said.

 The Hotel Vissai had a pool on the 4th floor, and at 11:30am, still tired from a lack of sleep, I went for a swim.
 I was the only one in the pool.
-When the water enveloped me, it was neither warm nor cool.
-It was soothing.
+When the water enveloped me, it was neither warm nor cool, but soothing.

 I sat on the edge of a poolside chair, picked up my mobile telephone, and confirmed it was connected to the hotel’s Wi-Fi network.
 I checked the weather report.
 The temperature of the air was 87°F, and the probability of rain was high.
 We were in the monsoon season.
 A typhoon threatened Haiphong on the northern coast.

 Suddenly, an e-mail from Karen popped into my inbox.
 She told me to meet her at Café Kujuz on 35 Lý Tự Trọng Street at 4:00pm.
 She said we could have something to eat and drink before going to the government school at the Southeast Asian Ministers of Education Organization (SEAMEO).
 Karen was an American teacher who had lived in Ho Chi Minh City for 2 years and spoke Vietnamese.